 9 Skills School Speech Pathologists Use Every Day

-Despite the specialized education, some of the overall skills a school speech pathologist will use day to day are the skills of any successful person.
+Despite specialized education, some of the overall skills a school speech pathologist uses day to day are the same as those of any successful person.

 Here are nine skills you’ll use every day as a school speech pathologist.